click on the menu below to navigate this site

 The view from our hamlet.

-Three hours drive this morning and we were in the Pyrenees.
-Besides from some drama while trying to navigate the maze like streets and highways of Barcelona it was an easy drive, all back on the right hand side; which was rather soothing.
+A three-hour drive this morning brought us to the Pyrenees.
+Besides some drama while trying to navigate the maze-like streets and highways of Barcelona, it was an easy drive, all back on the right-hand side, which was rather soothing.

 Julia loves old stone streets.

-Before arriving at Fustanya, our final destination, we stopped in at Ripoll for lunch.
+Before arriving at Fustanya, our final destination, we stopped in Ripoll for lunch.
 Ripoll marked the end of big towns and the beginning of mountain villages.
-To say Ripoll was a big town would be stretching the truth; but what it lacked in size it exceeded with in cuteness.
-Stone buildings and small streets, which opened into squares, where one could sit under an umbrella while eating bocadillos and drinking café con leches.
-Its only other claim to fame was Wilfred the Hairy (I kid you not), Ripoll being his ninth century home.
-Don Hairy went on to be the first count of Barcelona and founded Cataluna!
-He was known as Wilfred the Hairy as he was hairy in places where others were not.
+To say Ripoll was a big town would be stretching the truth, but what it lacked in size it exceeded in charm.
+Stone buildings and small streets opened into squares where one could sit under an umbrella, eating bocadillos and drinking café con leche.
+Its only other claim to fame was Wilfred the Hairy (yes, that’s his real name), Ripoll being his ninth-century home.
+Don Hairy went on to become the first count of Barcelona and founded Catalonia!
+He was known as Wilfred the Hairy because he was, apparently, hairy in places where others were not.

-Eventually, once our hunger was satisfied, we left Ripoll and drove the windy roads to Queralbs.
-This is the last town on most maps and the end of the road; after Queralbs you can continue only on foot or by funicular train to Nuria.
-At Queralbs the road turns into a goat track which winds up into the mountains to various hamlets.
-Our track got us to Mas La Casanova, our farmhouse accommodation, in the hamlet of Fustanya.
-Mas La Casanova is nestled in a green and lush valley that offers splendid views of Queralbs.
-We could not resist taking a walk from our hamlet to the small town.
-If Ripoll is 8 on the universal scale of cuteness Queralbs is 10.
-Its medieval stone buildings merge seamlessly into the stone streets and walls.
-The only breaks in this symmetry are window boxes full of colorful roses and other beautiful flowers or giant wooden doors that seem perfect for keeping out marauding intruders.
+Once our hunger was satisfied, we left Ripoll and drove the winding roads to Queralbs.
+This is the last town on most maps and the end of the road; after Queralbs, you can continue only on foot or by funicular train to Nuria.
+At Queralbs, the road turns into a goat track that winds up into the mountains to various hamlets.
+Our track brought us to Mas La Casanova, our farmhouse accommodation, in the hamlet of Fustanya.
+Nestled in a green, lush valley offering splendid views of Queralbs, we could not resist taking a walk from our hamlet to the small town.
+If Ripoll is an 8 on the universal scale of cuteness, Queralbs is a 10.
+Its medieval stone buildings merge seamlessly into the stone streets and walls, broken only by window boxes full of colorful flowers or giant wooden doors seemingly perfect for keeping out marauding intruders.

 It was an orgy of bees, butterflies, and flowers.

-Wildflowers were in bloom and we saw several stunning waterfalls.
+Wildflowers were in bloom, and we saw several stunning waterfalls.
 We were constantly surrounded by the rugged vertical cliffs of the mountains around us.
-On the lower section of the walk the temperature was very warm 30c (86f).
-Because of this and the heat generated from the constant climbing I began to over heat.
-This happened to me once before on the Appalachia Trail in Tennessee so I knew the symptoms.
-Fortunately we came across several cool mountain streams and I made sure to wet my hat and shirt in them which really help reduce my temperature.
-It was a real shock to put the icy cold shirt on.
+On the lower section of the walk, the temperature was very warm - 30°C (86°F).
+Because of this, and the heat generated from the constant climbing, I began to overheat.
+This had happened to me once before on the Appalachian Trail in Tennessee, so I recognized the symptoms.
+Fortunately, we came across several cool mountain streams, and I made sure to wet my hat and shirt in them, which really helped reduce my temperature.
+It was a real shock to put the icy-cold shirt on.

-We eventually made it to Nuria which is a little village almost completely encircled by tall peaks.
+We eventually made it to Nuria, a little village almost completely encircled by tall peaks.
 The funicular train ends there, there is a nice hotel, and there are a few ski lifts to support skiing in winter.
-Oh yes, some silly person named James reckoned he had a supernatural experience with a sky god, or one of the many other imaginary entities, so there is a church there too.
-Wilfred the Hairy may have visited also.
+Oh yes, some silly person named James claimed to have had a supernatural experience with a sky god or another imaginary entity, so there is a church there too.
+Wilfred the Hairy may have visited as well.

 Nuria Hike Video